Need to talk? Call 1800 882 436.

 Key facts

-• Early childhood intervention is the process of providing early specialised support and services for children with a disability and/or developmental delay.
+• Early childhood intervention provides support for infants and young children with disability or developmental delay.

-• An early childhood intervention support program can tailor therapy options to suit both your child’s and your family’s needs.
+• Early childhood intervention services can tailor therapy for your child's and family's needs.

 What is early childhood intervention?